maureencarey/community_standards_supplemental/README.md

 ## model_README/README.md

-This README file docuemnts the reconstruction and curation history of *iPfal19*.
+This README file documents the reconstruction and curation history of *iPfal19*.

 ## Contact Information